 How to Succeed at MIT & Beyond: Developing a Growth Mindset

 Many students arrive at MIT riding on years of academic success and praise from teachers, parents, and colleagues.
 But what happens when you encounter uncertainty and failure?
 Have you been in a challenging class where you worry about how others will perceive you if don't sound "smart" enough?
 When you fail to achieve a specific goal, how do you manage and overcome discouragement and self-doubt?
-In this 4-session workshop, we will examine how our own notions of potential and ability can have a fundamental impact on how we approach our work, how much we learn, and how successful we can be in achieving our goals.
-Workshop content will focus on recent, evidence-based insights regarding human performance, neuroplastictiy, motivation and on how deliberately cultivating a "growth-mindset" can improve our willingness and ability to face challenges and to innovate, despite the risk of failure.
+In this course, we will examine how our own notions of potential and ability can have a fundamental impact on how we approach our work, how much we learn, and how successful we can be in achieving our goals.
+The course will focus on recent, evidence-based insights regarding human performance, neuroplasticity, motivation and on how deliberately cultivating a "growth mindset" can improve our willingness and ability to face challenges and to innovate, despite the risk of failure.

-Session 2: The relationship between different types of mindset, learning and achievement
+Session 1: The relationship between mindsets, learning, and achievement

-Session 4: Using deliberate practice & evidence-based strategies to improve learning and achievement
+Session 3: Using deliberate practice & evidence-based strategies to improve learning

 For questions about this workshop, please contact the instructor, Dr. Lourdes Alemán (email@example.com), Associate Director for Teaching and Learning.